Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Related Works

 In the work of \cite{norgaard1997neural}, a multi-layer perceptron (MLP), which takes the angle of attack and flap setting as input, is trained to predict multiple aerodynamic coefficients, including lift coefficient, drag coefficient, and moment of inertia.
 Further, \cite{zhang2018application} utilizes CNN with airfoil images as input to learn the lift coefficients of different airfoils in multiple flow Mach numbers, Reynolds numbers, and diverse angles of attack.
 Similarly, in \cite{yilmaz2017convolutional}, CNN is implemented to predict the pressure coefficient value at the test point.
 Moreover, \cite{yilmaz2018deep} presents a CNN-based method to learn the correlation between airfoil geometry and pressure distribution.
 The model can also conduct an inverse airfoil design given the pressure.

-On the other hand, the GAN model \cite{goodfellow2014gan}, as a self-supervised learning framework, has been a prevalent and great success in generating realistic samples.
-GAN, with a discriminator and a generator, is designed to learn features and generate samples without manually tagged labels.
+On the other hand, deep generative models have been successfully implemented to generate realistic samples.
+VAE \cite{kingma2013auto} is proposed to generate plausible samples via an encoder-decoder architecture while optimizing the variational lower bound of the log-likelihood of the training data.
+However, VAE suffers from generating samples that are blurry and averaged over the training samples \cite{cai2019multi}.
+Besides, GAN, with a discriminator and a generator, is designed to learn features and generate samples without manually tagged labels.
 The discriminator is a classifier telling the true input from the synthesized fake one, while the generator is intended to generate plausible samples to cheat the discriminator.
-Since first introduced \cite{goodfellow2014gan}, many pieces of research have been dedicated to pushing the edge of GAN.
-In Wasserstein GAN \cite{arjovsky2017wasserstein}, by introducing Wasserstein distance, the quality of generated samples can be well measured during training.
-ConditionalGAN \cite{mirza2014conditional} and InfoGAN \cite{chen2016infogan} extend GAN to generate a sample from various categories within one model.
-Also, DCGAN \cite{radford2015unsupervised} and StyleGAN \cite{karras2019style} can generate high-quality realistic samples with sophisticated architectures.
+Since first introduced (\cite{goodfellow2014gan}), many pieces of research have been dedicated to pushing the edge of GAN.
+In Wasserstein GAN (\cite{arjovsky2017wasserstein}), by introducing Wasserstein distance, the quality of generated samples can be well measured during training.
+ConditionalGAN (\cite{mirza2014conditional}) and InfoGAN (\cite{chen2016infogan}) extend GAN to generate a sample from various categories within one model.
+Also, DCGAN (\cite{radford2015unsupervised}) and StyleGAN (\cite{karras2019style}) can generate high-quality realistic samples with sophisticated architectures.

+Deep generative models have been applied to geometry design.
+D'Agostino et al. \cite{d2018deep} introduce autoencoder to learn a reduced design space and apply optimization on the learned latent space.
+With the ability to generate plausible samples, GAN provides a powerful architecture to learn representations that can help shape design \cite{nie2021topologygan}.
+Based on this insight, \cite{chen2019aerodynamic,chen2020airfoil} introduce B\'ezierGAN, which uses a GAN to generate B\'ezier curve control points and then uses the control points to formulate the boundary of airfoils.
+Such a pipeline guarantees that generated airfoils are smooth, and further shape optimization can be conducted on the feature domain.
+BSplineGAN (\cite{du2020b}) further extends the insights to B-splines parameterization and proposes a surrogate neural network model to predict lift and drag coefficients.
+Such methods can be data efficient as they leverage pre-defined formulations of the curves or surfaces. \cite{grey2023separable} propose a data-driven approach that decouples affine and undulation deformations based on Grassmannian-based representation.

+Furthermore, the adoption of deep learning-based methods presents significant advantages when dealing with high-dimensional designs.
+Unlike traditional methods that often struggle to effectively explore such complex design spaces, our approach efficiently navigates the vast parameter spaces associated with advanced and intricate airfoil designs.
+This ensures that our method can tackle challenging design problems, offering valuable insights and facilitating the creation of cutting-edge designs in a variety of engineering applications